MISSION & OBJECTIVE

 Film Festival Program

-Our 2017, or 30th annual festival grew its attendance by 35%, during its four days.
-It was held at the flagship Alamo Drafthouse South Lamar with 50+ visiting filmmakers in attending from all over the world.
+Our 2018, or 31st annual festival grew its attendance by 25% from 2017, during its four days.
+It was held at the flagship Alamo Drafthouse South Lamar with 60+ visiting filmmakers in attending from all over the world.

 aGLIFF accepts films of any length and genre that are by, about and/or of interest to LGBTQ+ people.
 We also welcome proposals for multi-media, performance and interactive projects.
 Feel free to contact the program director if you're unsure if your film qualifies.
 An entry constitutes agreement to our Entry Guidelines and Terms and Conditions.